- The User Input node collects the user query.

 - The Knowledge Retrieval node searches the selected knowledge base(s) for content related to the user query and outputs the retrieval results.

-- The LLM node generates a response based on both the user query and retrieved knowledge.
+- The LLM node generates a response based on both the user query and the retrieved knowledge.

 - The Answer node returns the LLM’s response to the user.